ME495-EmbeddedSystems/homework3-group6/README.md

     - Upon creation, a RobotModel and a Node must be passed.
 The node is used to create clients and subscriptions.
     - Optionally, a namespace for move_group can be specified
     - Optionally, a time to wait for service can be specified.
 The default is 3 seconds.
-    An

 3. There are two required parameters to set before motion planning.
 The `Workspace` and the `planning_pipeline_id`.
-An example of code is shown below.
-    ```
-    self.API.setWorkspaceParamaters(-1.0, 1.0, -1.0, 1.0, -1.0, 1.0)
-    self.API.setPlanningPipelineID("move_group")
-    ```
+   This can be accomplished with the `setWorkspaceParamaters` and `setPlanningPipelineID` functions.
     - The Workspace determines in what region the robot can plan in.
         - The region is cube specified by the diagonal corners.
         - If no frame_id is specified in the call and a default base link was specified, it will assume the base link is the proper frame.
-4. The API is now set up and can be used to make motion plan requests.
+5. The API is now set up and can be used to make motion plan requests.
 There are a variety of other parameters that can be set.
     These parameters are shown below, along with their default values.
     ```
     - planning_pipeline_id_ = ""